Mental Health Therapy in California

 In Person

-Doug Friedman is a Clinical Social Worker/therapist, providing both online and in-person sessions.
-Services include therapy for teen & preteen (11 - 18) and adults (18+).
-Doug is in-network with insurance providers including Anthem, BlueCross BlueShield, and Carelon Behavioral Health.
-They accept Bank transfer, American Express, and Cash, and may offer sliding scale payment options to help with the cost of treatment.
+Lynn Luria is a Clinical Social Worker/therapist, providing both online and in-person sessions.
+Services include therapy for adults (18+) and seniors (65+).
+Lynn has experience working with Gay People and Lesbians.
+Lynn is in-network with insurance providers including Aetna, Anthem, and Anthem HealthKeepers.
+They accept Cash, Check, and HSA.
 Get in touch to see how therapy can fit your goals and schedule.

 Online